-ASSOCIATE OF TECHNOLOGY, ASSOCIATE OF SCIENCE, OR CERTIFICATE OF TECHNOLOGY (PACT)
+ASSOCIATE OF TECHNOLOGY, ASSOCIATE OF SCIENCE, OR CERTIFICATE OF TECHNOLOGY (HONDA PACT)

-Students in the Ranken Technical College Honda Professional Automotive Career Training (PACT) program focus on Honda and Acura vehicles gaining real-world experience through a paid internship at a sponsoring dealership.
-Alternating between eight-week blocks of instruction and eight-week blocks of field work over the five-semester program, students gain hands-on experience with the same tools, equipment, and vehicles that the dealership has.
-This program is accredited by the Automotive Service Excellence (ASE) Education Foundation (formerly NATEF).

-diagnosis and repair of heater and air conditioner problems with an emphasis on component replacement using proper procedures.
+Students enrolled in Ranken Technical College's Honda Professional Automotive Career Training (PACT) program focus on Honda and Acura vehicles.
+The PACT program provides Honda/Acura-specific training initiatives that assist dealers in educating the next generation of technicians.
+In this program, students gain valuable hands-on experience by utilizing the same tools, equipment, and vehicles the dealerships see on a day-to-day basis.
+Students gain real-world experience through a paid internship at a sponsoring dealership.
+By alternating between, eight-week blocks of instruction and eight-week blocks of fieldwork throughout the five-semester program, students implement their newly learned engine concerns using inputs, outputs, and scan tool data lists.
+The Heating, Ventilation, and Air Conditioning (HVAC) section includes the diagnosis and repair of HVAC problems with an emphasis on component replacement using proper procedures.
 Ten credit hours.

-TOY2100 Engine Controls and Automatic Transmissions
+TOY2120 Engine Controls and HVAC